caltrop2075/Garmin-Mapsource/README.md

 MPS waypoint extractor in 'C'

 not much to say...
+on my Linux system mps-gpx is only 25.3k

+put files in a directory:
+makefile
+mps-gpx.c

+execute:
+make
+mps-gpx filename

-in linux run: mps-gpx filename it produces a GPX file
+it produces a GPX file